-DBSA's Aa3.za long-term and P-1.za short-term South African national scale ratings are derived from the bank's global scale issuer rating.
-These ratings demonstrate that DBSA still has one of the stronger credits in the country, primarily reflecting its high capital buffers and our assumption of a strong probability of government support in case of need.
+DBSA's Aa1.za long-term and P-1.za short-term South African national scale ratings are derived from the bank's global scale issuer rating.
+These ratings demonstrate that DBSA has one of the strongest credits in the country, primarily reflecting its high capital buffers and our assumption of a high probability of government support in case of need.